Shaka Guide's North Shore Kauai Driving Tour Itinerary

 Approximate time: 1 hour

-We recommend packing your gear, but if you don’t have you can rent or buy nearby in Princeville.
+We recommend packing your gear, but if you don’t have you can rent or buy some in nearby Princeville.

 PRO TIP!
 If you need a pitstop, stop in Princeville.
 The next spot for food or restrooms is in Hanalei, which is about 30 minutes away.